Aviation Medical Examinations

 Valid for 60 calendar months (5 years) if pilot is less than 40 years old.

-Electrocardiograms are required for a person applying for first-class medical certification at the first application after reaching the 35th birthday and on an annual basis after reaching the 40th birthday.
-The EKG must demonstrate an absence of clinically significant abnormalities.
-An EKG performed by an outside physician may be brought in by the applicant for interpretation by the AME if it was performed within 60 days of the applicant’s appointment.
+Electrocardiograms are required for a first-class medical at the first application after reaching the 35th birthday and on an annual basis after reaching the 40th birthday.
+An outside EKG may be brought in for interpretation if it was performed within 60 days of the appointment.
+EKGs are not required for second or third class examinations unless the AME finds reason to do so.

 Pre-Examination Consultations